The Cost of Space

 The Corruption Question

-The cost of University construction deserves attention in Montreal, a city where corruption swells building contracts by an estimated 30 to 40 per cent.
+The cost of University construction deserves attention in Montreal, a city where corruption swells municipal building contracts by an estimated 30 to 40 per cent.

 As revealed by the Charbonneau Commission, multiple companies contracted to build and engineer Concordia’s recent projects have also been involved in collusion and corruption in their dealings with the City of Montreal.